The Objective

 Competitive Benchmarking

-With tight deadlines, I analyzed industry leaders in the FMCG space like HelloFresh and Pact Coffee.
-While we initially explored a quiz-based recommendation engine, we pivoted to a "Subscription Hub" layout to get a high-quality solution live faster.
+With tight deadlines, I analysed industry leaders in the FMCG sector, such as HelloFresh and Pact Coffee.
+While we initially explored a quiz-based recommendation engine, we pivoted to a "Subscription Hub" layout to bring a high-quality solution to market faster.

 User questionnaire